Urban Agriculture Resources

 MDAR

-The Massachusetts Department of Agricultural Resources (MDAR) has developed this resource guide to aid residential poultry producers in the methods of caring for poultry and of handling the waste products.
+The Massachusetts Department of Agricultural Resources (MDAR) has developed these resources to aid residential poultry producers in the methods of caring for poultry and egg safety.

 Best Poultry Practices